AcademySoftwareFoundation/opencue.io/content/contributing/opencue/getting-started-mac.md

 ## Running Cuebot

 Cuebot is the core component of OpenCue, written in Java.
+It serves the gRPC API which all other components use to interact with the database, and is responsible for dispatching work to RQD worker nodes.

 To build and run it with IntelliJ IDEA:

 1. Open IntelliJ IDEA and choose **Import Project**, select the `cuebot` folder in the git repository.

-1. Choose the "Import project from external model" > "Gradle" option then choose "Finish".
+1. Choose the **Import project from external model > Gradle** option then click **Finish**.

-1. Click "Build" > "Rebuild Project".
+1. Click **Build > Rebuild Project**.

    IntelliJ downloads Gradle and all source dependencies, then compiles the project and runs tests.